OfficialLambdax/_storageS-UDF/README.md

 Pros
 - Very fast when writing or reading small and large Data sets
 - The method does not get slower with the increase of storages
+- Repeated Data is not written to memory.
+Aka less memory is required.

 Cons
 - Global variables cannot be removed but rather just be overwritten with Null to make them as small as possible.
 Aka the Method leaks to memory.